"Quirky"

 2 - ROVER AND FRIENDS

 • Dogs annually take over a City pool on the last day of the swim season.
-Soon, they’ll have their own park.
+They also have their own park on the west side of town, and soon will have another on the east side.

 • Backyard chickens (aka “Hens in the Hood”) are not only legal but also have their own Facebook page.
 Fresh eggs anyone?